 Like I said before, our reality is shaped by our own personal experiences.
 Our realities are not always the same.
 So before embarking on something new, let’s first shed some old skin from our past and gain a fresh perspective.
 Forgive what you can never fully comprehend anyway, recognizing first and foremost that it was never about you.

 But that concept, as important as it is, is not what I have been equating with “starting where you are” in my head over the past few days.
 Instead, I was interpreting it much more literally, much more practically:

 To stop making excuses for why you can’t do something, and just do it.

-That perfectionist in my head, as humorous as his stories are now, has not really been the best role model for me.
+That perfectionist in my head, as humorous as his stories can be now, has not really been the best role model for me.
 He’s quietly worked behind the scenes of my life to write a script that is much more reserved and skeptical than I wish it had been.
 I have had to fight that guy mightily over the years, and I have won a few battles, but he can be stubborn.
-He rears his curly head any and every time I think about trying something new, doing something outside of my comfort zone, or when confronted with stretching my possibilities.
+He rears his curly head any and every time I think about trying something new, doing something outside of my comfort zone, or when confronted with the possibility of stretching my possibilities.